nic-obert/rusty-vm/README.md

 ```

 #### `jmpnz`
-Jump to the specified label if the specified register is true (not zero).
+Jump to the specified label if the specified register not zero.

 ```
-jmpt label a
+jmpnz label a
 ```

 #### `jmpz`
-Jump to the specified label if the specified register is false (zero).
+Jump to the specified label if the specified register is zero.

 ```
-jmpf label a
+jmpz label a
 ```

 ### Comparison instructions